loeeeee/wiki-search/.clinerules/development_rules.md

 Always use uv for python environment management.

+Always run python using nix-shell.

+Always update both uv and nix.shell to include new dependency.

 ## Coding

 Always Python logging system, and default log output to console, in addition to files.